andrewrichardson701/Stockbase/README.md

 - Changed the login_failure ipv4 data type from int(11) to bigint(11) to allow for public ips that exceed the int limits.
 - Changed the session_log ipv4 data type from int(11) to bigint(11) to allow for public ips that exceed the int limits.
 - Changed the bypass_2fa ipv4 data type from int(11) to bigint(11) to allow for public ips that exceed the int limits.
+- Moved JS from the standard php files to the assets/js folder where possible and sourced them in.
+- Added a "Add New" button to the manufacturer select on the stock page.

 </details>
 <details>